microbit-foundation/dev-docs/hardware/1-3-revision.md

 ## Getting Started With the micro:bit Hardware

 The micro:bit hardware is based on the Arm-Mbed platform.
-It has an application processor with lots of on-chip perhipherals.
+It has an application processor with lots of on-chip peripherals.
 Some off-chip peripherals are connected to this chip.
 There is an interface processor connected to the application processor, and it is the interface processors job to manage communications over the USB